Python Turtle - Lesson 3

 No ‘meat space’ calculations

-In creating our hexagon, how did we know that degrees needed to be 60?
+When we made our hexagon, how did we know the turtle needed to turn 60 degrees?

-You may have worked it out in your head or used a calculator.
-There are flaws on both approaches.
+You might have worked it out in your head or used a calculator.
+Both of these have problems:

-We can use Python to do the calculations.
+Instead, we can get Python to do the calculation for us.

 Python calculations